photos: Francesca Magini

-To refine our strengths and the obstacles that come along with them, has a very empowering effect.
+To refine our strengths and presence in a group of likeminded people has a very empowering effect.
 Practicing with different theatrical techniques supports us to let our own presence, on stage and in life, shine.

-We will not only play with physical theatre methods, but also use some of our own themes, that are cooking in our lives right now to have a look at and bring them into contact and on stage.
-Let’s be gentle with ourselves and maybe even laugh at our afflictions.
+We will play with all kinds of theatre methods, and also use some of our own life themes, that are related to the workshop theme to have a look at and bring them into contact and on stage.
+Let’s be gentle with ourselves and see every moment as an invitation to explore and play.

-As an optional plus, Yoga coach Claudia Lamas offers you to link the creative process of acting with a dynamic yoga class in the morning – one hour before the workshop time.
+As a plus, Yoga coach Claudia Lamas offers you to link the creative process of acting with a dynamic yoga class in the morning, one hour before the theatre workshop.